ryanho/peertube-hwaccel/README.md

 # peertube-hwaccel
-This is base on **[docker-ffmpeg](https://github.com/linuxserver/docker-ffmpeg)**, thanks for their hard work.
+This is based on **[docker-ffmpeg](https://github.com/linuxserver/docker-ffmpeg)**, thanks for their hard work.
 The following is based on the assumption that a PeerTube service has already been set up.

 ## How to use